Running Network Simulations with BMTK#

 Setup the enviornment.
 For most networks, this entails downloading or creating any auxiliary files required for network instantiation (morphology files, cell parameters, mod files, etc) and inputs (spikes, electrodes).

 Setup the SONATA configuration file(s).
 We use a json based SONATA configuration file to instruct BMTK how to instiante a network (including location of circuits and any auxiliary files), run-time parameters, and what stimuli to use as input and what variables to record for our output.
-We can create a SONATA config file from scratch, or download and edit an existing one using any prefered text-editor.
+We can create a SONATA config file from scratch, or download and edit an existing one using a text editor.

-Once the simulation has completed it will automatically generate and save the results as specified in the SONATA configuration file.
-Although BMTK can run network models of different levels-of-resolutions, this is abstracted from the user, and it will use the appropiate underlying simulator library, e.g. Simulation Engine, depending on the cell models.
-So no matter if the network is run using NEURON, NEST, DiPDE, or any other engine; the expected inputs and outputs are the same format
+Once the simulation has completed, it will automatically generate and save the results as specified in the SONATA configuration file.
+Although BMTK can run network models of different levels-of-resolutions, and user can choose the appropriate underlying simulator library, e.g. Simulation Engine depending on the cell models.
+BMTK abstracts the interface to the simulators with SONATA files, so no matter if the network is run using NEURON, NEST, DiPDE, or any other engine; the expected inputs and outputs are the same format

 The rest of this guide will go through each of the above steps in detail.

 To help make the concepts for concrete we will also be referencing the example network simulation found here.
-This is a biophysically detailed network containing a 450 cells with a mixture of both multicompartment biophysically detailed cells with parameters and morphologies download from the Allen Cell Types Database, surrounded by a ring of point integrate and fire neuron.
+This is a biophysically detailed network containing a 450 cells with a mixture of both multicompartment biophysically detailed neurons with parameters and morphologies download from the Allen Cell Types Database, surrounded by a ring of point integrate-and-fire neurons.
 For the main configuration, feedforward synaptic stimuli will emerge from virtual cells firing at a randomized rate.

 1. Setting up the Environment#

-First step is to download and/or create neccesary files required to instantiate network and execute the simulation.
-At miniumum, we require the SONATA circuit file(s), simulation configuration, and a BMTK run script.
-In addition, we may also need the followings depending on the type of model and simulation:
+First step is to download and/or create files necessary to instantiate network and execute the simulation.
+At miniumum, we require the SONATA circuit file(s), simulation configuration file, and a BMTK run script.
+In addition, we may also need the followings depending on the type of the model and simulation:

 template files used to build the cell or synapse models (Hoc Templates, NeuroML, NESTML)